-1 2 n (n+1) (n+2) (mn) --- --- -- --- ------- ------- -- ------- -- would be represented as [1 2 3 4 5 6] in row-major order, and [1 4 2 5 3 6] in column-major order.
-Row-major order is more efficient when the elements are accessed sequentially.
-Column-major is more efficient in matrix multiplication.
+1 2 n (n+1) (n+2) (mn) --- --- -- --- ------- ------- -- ------- sequentially.
+The column-major one enables more efficient matrix multiplication.
 Treating a row-major array as a column-major array is the same as transposing it.
 The choice or row- or colum-majority can affect non-asymptotically the running times of algorithms operating on the matrices as elements that are stored and accessed contiguously can be cached.
-Matlab stores matrices in column-major order.
+Matlab stores matrices in the column-major order.